nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-yourself.md

 This section is about how to create an IdentityAttribute for your own Connector that is not initially shared with any other Identity.
 From a technical point of view, this corresponds to the creation of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) whose `content` is given by the IdentityAttribute that is intended to be created and whose `shareInfo` is undefined.
 As usual, such a LocalAttribute is referred to as a **RepositoryAttribute**.

-Since knowledge about IdentityAttributes is required in the following, you should take a look at our IdentityAttribute introduction before continuing reading this guide.
-In particular, there is a description of the two kinds of IdentityAttributes, the simple IdentityAttributes and the complex IdentityAttributes.
+Since knowledge about IdentityAttributes is required in the following, you should take a look at our IdentityAttribute introduction before you continue reading this guide.
+In particular, a description of the two kinds of IdentityAttributes, the simple IdentityAttributes and the complex IdentityAttributes, can be found there.
 {: .notice--info}

 <!--- TODO: Insert link to "IdentityAttribute introduction" --->